 3. Burley Design Tail Wagon Bicycle Trailer

-It’s design is simply the best in the industry and the steel frame is integrated into the cargo box which improves the rigidity and stability.
-The frame is able to bend and twist with the direction of the bike and absorbs the impacts from the ground – even of rocky terrain.
-It was so smooth that Jeff fell asleep during a long journey.
+Its design is simply the best in the industry and the steel frame is integrated into the cargo box which improves the rigidity and stability.
+The frame is able to bend and twist with the direction of the bike and absorbs the impacts from the ground – even on rocky terrain.

 The mesh windows make sure they get plenty of air and the rest of the box protects them from wind, rain and harmful UV rays.
 Windows can be adjusted for them to stick their heads out if they wanted.
 Jeff certainly loved it as he generally loves sticking his head out the windows during a car ride.